gaehlerm/SoftwareEngineering/README.md

 // It this correct what I'm writing here?
 No classes?
 Not even structs?

 Functional programming is the way to program using only functions.
 No classes, no mutable variables.
 This is a very strong restriction to the programmer and makes programming more difficult.
 On the other hand, it has also its advantages.
 You don't have to pay attention on things like mutable variables.
 Functions don't have side effects.
+Functions ~can't~ have side effects.
 The only thing that they change is the return value.
 Furthermore the return value of the functions only depend on its arguments.
 These are called pure functions.

 Having only pure functions has several advantages.
 First of all it is generally recommended to use only pure functions where ever possible.
 Also in OO programming.
 Pure functions are much easier to deal with than functions depending on some kind of state.
 They are also much easier to test.
 You will never have the issue that you don't know how to test a pure function.
 Call the function with some different arguments and check that the return value is correct.
 It won't get any easier.

 Due to the pure functions, functional code is generally easier to understand than, say, procedural code.
-This is because functional programming depends only on states that are easy to understand.
+This is because functional programming depends only on states that are always apparent and easy to understand.

 In many programming languages you can mimic functional programming to some degree by using only pure functions.
 And I highly recommend doing so.
 Using only functional programming, however, is quite tedious to get started with, but it's certainly worth the effort to get a new view on how programming can be done.